pytorch/pytorch/aten/src/ATen/native/cpu/README.md

 The most important things to know:

-**Don't add a kernel to this folder unless you want it to be compiled multiple times for different instruction sets.**  Yes, this folder is named `cpu`, but that doesn't mean put any old CPU kernel it.
-Only put CPU kernels which need to be compiled multiple times to take advantage of AVX512/AVX2/SSE instructions, but only on processors that support them.
+**Don't add a kernel to this folder unless you want it compiled multiple times for different instruction sets.**  Yes, this folder is named `cpu`, but that doesn't mean putting any old CPU kernel in it.
+Only put CPU kernels that need to be compiled multiple times to take advantage of AVX512/AVX2/SSE instructions, but only on processors that support them.